timescale/docs/self-hosted/upgrades/upgrade-pg.md

 # Upgrade PostgreSQL

 TimescaleDB is a PostgreSQL extension.
-When you upgrade, ensure that you are installing to compatible versions of TimescaleDB and PostgreSQL.
+Ensure that you upgrade to compatible versions of TimescaleDB and PostgreSQL.

 <ConsiderCloud />